Won't someone please make New York Times columnist Gail Collins happy, and bring up Mitt Romney's dog Seamus?

 Seamus, in case you missed the story, was the Romneys' Irish setter back in the early 1980s.
 Mitt used to drive the family from Boston to Ontario every summer for a vacation, with the dog strapped to the roof in a crate.

-In her latest column on Romney's illegal alien problem, Thursday's 'Mitt and Begonia-Gate ,' Collins once again found a tortured way to bring up the issue after Rick Perry attacked Romney for hiring illegal immigrants as landscapers.
+In her latest column on Romney's illegal alien controversy, Thursday's 'Mitt and Begonia-Gate ,' Collins once again found a tortured way to bring up the issue after Rick Perry attacked Romney for hiring illegal immigrants as landscapers.
 This time she didn't even mention that the dog was actually in a crate, writing simply that it was "strapped on the roof of the car."

 I found this very exciting because it brings us closer to the moment when one of Romney's competitors will point out that he once drove to Canada with the family dog strapped on the roof of the car.